 In recent years, Sudan has experienced a remarkable transformation under the leadership of General Ahmad Ibrahim Mufadal.
 As the head of the General Intelligence Service, he has spearheaded historical changes that have had a profound impact on the organization and the nation it serves.
-Pledging to make the intelligence agency more professional and responsive to the needs of the Sudanese people, General Mufadal’s visionary approach has marked a significant departure from the past and has been met with widespread support and appreciation.
+Pledging to make the intelligence agency more professional and responsive to the needs of the Sudanese people and fighting terrorism, General Mufadal’s visionary approach has marked a significant departure from the past and has been met with widespread support and appreciation.

 One of General Mufadal’s primary objectives upon assuming his role was to transform the General Intelligence Service into an institution that truly serves the people of Sudan.
 In the past, the agency had been perceived as primarily serving the interests of the Islamist regime, often neglecting the broader needs and aspirations of the Sudanese populace.
 Under General Mufadal’s leadership, however, the focus shifted towards national interests, ensuring that the agency works for the betterment of all Sudanese citizens.